collapsed-stacks/startups/questions/1177/finding-survey-participants-for-an-idea-with-little-to-no-budget.md

 - posted by: [Nick Wilde](https://stackexchange.com/users/454046/nick-wilde) on 2014-10-28
 - score: 2

-<p>There are many places that you can advertise with no charge.
+There are many places that you can advertise with no charge.
 What places would actually yield you results of course depends on what the idea is.
-Facebook groups, forums, LinkedIn groups all <em>may</em> be ideal.
-You should make sure that posting advertising/advertising type posts would not be against the TOC/forum/group rules especially since in some places that is a banning offense. </p>
+Facebook groups, forums, LinkedIn groups all *may* be ideal.
+You should make sure that posting advertising/advertising type posts would not be against the TOC/forum/group rules especially since in some places that is a banning offense.

-<p>Those same places are also great for getting deeper involvement/knowledge/networking with your target audience and or fellow businesses which can lead to benefits.</p>
+Those same places are also great for getting deeper involvement/knowledge/networking with your target audience and or fellow businesses which can lead to benefits.

 ## Answer 1182